-Step motors by and large are used in open loop positioning and velocity applications.
-There is not feed-back transducer to set the ultimate accuracy of the system.
-Consequently it falls on the motor and the drive’s precision and behavior to determine the accuracy of the application.
+Stepper motors, by and large, are used in open-loop positioning and velocity applications.
+There is not a feed-back transducer to set the ultimate accuracy of the system.
+Consequently, it falls on the motor and the drive’s precision and behavior to determine the accuracy of the application.

-Through microstepping, second order damping and precision sine/cosine current references, the drive has cured the step motor of its inherent vices to make it a candidate for precision motion control applications.
-Neglecting the drive, the motor still has characteristics that must be considered in regards to ultimate accuracy in any application.
+Through microstepping, second-order damping and precision sine/cosine current references, the drive has cured the stepper motor of its inherent vices to make it a candidate for precision motion control applications.
+Neglecting the drive, the motor still has characteristics that must be considered in regard to ultimate accuracy in any application.

-A step motor is a mechanical device that is manufactured to a certain tolerance.
-Typically a standard motor has a tolerance of +/- 5% non accumulative error regarding the location of any given step.
+A stepper motor is a mechanical device that is manufactured to a certain tolerance.
+Typically a standard motor has a tolerance of +/- 5% nonaccumulative error regarding the location of any given step.
 This means that any step on a typical 200 step per revolution motor will be within a 0.18-degree error range.
 Stated otherwise, the motor can accurately resolve 2000 radial locations.
 Coincidentally this is the resolution of a 10 microstep drive.

 Another factor affecting accuracy is motor linearity.
 Motor linearity refers to how the motor behaves between its ordinal step locations.
-Ideally a 1.8 degree per step motor should move exactly 0.18 degrees for every step pulse sent to a 10 microstep drive.
-In reality all step motors exhibit some non-linearity, meaning the microsteps bunch together rather than being spread evenly over the span of a full step.
-This has two effects: Statically the motor position is not optimum and dynamically low speed resonances occur because of the cyclic acceleration where the microsteps are spread apart and deceleration where they bunch up.
+Ideally, a 1.8 degree per step motor should move exactly 0.18 degrees for every step pulse sent to a 10 microstep drive.
+In reality, all stepper motors exhibit some non-linearity, meaning the microsteps bunch together rather than being spread evenly over the span of a full step.
+This has two effects: Statically the motor position is not optimum and dynamically low-speed resonances occur because of the cyclic acceleration where the microsteps are spread apart and deceleration where they bunch up.
 Figure 17 shows a motor with excellent linearity and one with horrible linearity.

 Finally, the static friction load applied to the motor affects accuracy.
 A stopped motor, which has 100 oz/in of holding torque, is fundamentally different than a brake that has the same holding torque.

 The brake will not turn at all until its holding torque is exceeded.
-However a step motor only generated restoring torque if it is displaced from its rest position.
+However, a stepper motor only generated restoring torque if it is displaced from its rest position.
 Using the brake analogy, think of the output shaft being connected to the break with a torsional spring; now when applying a load, the output shaft has to be laterally displaced to apply torque to the brake.